Skip to main content

 The role of testosterone in female cardiovascular health is an area of growing research interest.
 Physiologically, testosterone supports healthy body composition by promoting the maintenance of muscle mass and limiting the accumulation of visceral adipose tissue.
 Visceral fat is a metabolically active organ that secretes pro-inflammatory cytokines, contributing to a state of chronic, low-grade inflammation that drives insulin resistance and atherosclerosis.
 By counteracting this process, testosterone provides an indirect cardiovascular benefit.

 Direct vascular effects of testosterone are also being elucidated.
 Testosterone receptors are present in the vascular endothelium and smooth muscle cells.
-Some studies suggest that testosterone can have vasodilatory effects and may improve inflammatory markers associated with when administered in physiologic doses to postmenopausal women.
+Some studies suggest that testosterone can have vasodilatory effects and may improve inflammatory markers associated with cardiovascular disease when administered in physiologic doses to postmenopausal women.

 However, supraphysiologic doses can have adverse effects on lipid profiles and insulin sensitivity.
 Therefore, the goal of testosterone therapy in women is to restore levels to the upper tertile of the normal physiological range for a young woman, not to induce a hyperandrogenic state.
 This nuanced approach ensures that the metabolic and vascular benefits are realized without introducing iatrogenic risk.